alex-w-99/Checkpointing-Program/README.md

 # Lightweight Checkpointing Program

+A lightweight checkpointing program written in C. This program is to be run with another executable; for example, `./ckpt ./a.out`.
+The executable will then run as normal until (or if) it receives a `SIGUSR2` signal, at which point a checkpoint image file `myckpt.dat` will be generated and the program will stop.
+Once this checkpoint image file is generated, the executable can be continued (or "restarted") by running `./restart` and it will pick up right where it left off.

-A lightweight checkpointing program written in C. This program is entirely self-contained, meaning any executable that is compiled with the flag `gcc -rdynamic` is compatible with this software.
+This program is entirely self-contained, meaning any executable that is compiled with the flag `gcc -rdynamic` is compatible with this software.
+The flag `rdynamic` tells the linker to export symbols for the executable (by default, the linker only exports symbols for shared libraries).
+This allows us to dynamically load in any other executable that we wish to use with this checkpointing program.

-More specifically, this program

-exploit the fact that a program first runs `_start`, which first looks at constructors and then main, before finally calling `_exit`.

-rdynamic compilation flag
+More specifically, this program exploits the fact that any executable's `_start` routine first looks at constructors before it calls `main` (which eventually calls `_exit`).
+In particular, we can use the `LD_PRELOAD` trick - if we set the `LD_PRELOAD` variable to the path of a share object file, that file will be loaded *before* any other library (including before `libc.so`).
+This allows us to do some unconventional things, like checkpointing!

 dummy programs to run ckpt with (counting-test, hello-test)

+discuss stack smashing

 discuss `%fs` register which predates ucontext.h, so that therei is a bad `%fs` register value upon restart, thus leading to a segfault

-Concepts covered in this project include (but are not limited to) signal handling, constructor functions, context switches, checkpointing, environment variables, memory layout, system calls like `mmap`, etc.
+Concepts covered in this project include (but are not limited to) checkpointing, context switching, signal handling, environment variables, constructor functions, memory layout, system calls like `mmap`, etc.

 Tested on Ubuntu 20.04.1, compiled with `gcc -std=gnu17 ...` (used in Makefile).